|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 In addition to the distinctive markings, C. hyoscyami is further distinguished by its hairiness and the numerous veins in the apical wing membrane, characteristic of all Rhopalidae.

-Locally distributed in sandy habitats around the coasts of southern Britain, this species has recently been found more frequently inland.
+Although historically confined to the coasts of southern Britain, this species is now found inland throughout England and Wales as far north as Yorkshire.
 It is associated with a range of plants, and overwinters as an adult, the new generation appearing in August-September.
 Nymphs are yellow/red-brown in colour and also rather hairy.

 Adult: All year